I've been very lucky in this life.

 "The Gift Of Closure: WW II veteran returns books to Germany after more than sixty years" (Fine Books & Collections magazine): I'm a fanatic book collector myself so I found this man's unselfishness to be truly impressive.
 The story struck such a nerve that I turned around and blogged about it after the story came out.

 "The Unknown Revolutionary: Alexandria tomb with Legion roots often overlooked today" (American Legion magazine): My heart aches every time I visit the Tomb of the Unknown Soldier of the American Revolution.
 Hard to locate even if you're trying to find it on purpose, it rests in a tiny, hidden cemetery -- tucked in a corner with its back up against a wall.
-And it just may be my favorite place in the D.C. area -- and one you should visit immediately.
+And it just may be my second favorite place in the D.C. area -- and one you should visit immediately.
+(The Library of Congress ranks No. 1.)
 Download The Unknown Revolutionary

 Recent Comments